-The key bit of extra information that makes the pmf a Poisson distribution is what happens if you break the interval up into smaller pieces.
-If each of the pieces can be treated as the same and independent of the others, the Poisson distribution is appropriate.
-So if we divide the day into 100 equal pieces of 14 minutes 24 seconds each, is the number of traffic deaths in each an independent random variable with a mean value of 11.83?
+The key information that lets us derive the pmf of a Poisson distribution is what happens if you break the interval up into smaller pieces.
+If there's a Poisson process at play, the number of events in each subinterval will also be a Poisson random variable, and they will all be independent of each other.
+So if we divide the day into 100 equal pieces of 14 minutes 24 seconds each, the number of traffic deaths in each is an independent Poisson random variable with a mean value of 11.83.
 Now, in practice this assumption will often not quite be true: the rate of traffic deaths is higher at some times of the day than others, some patches of ground may be more prone to be rained on because of wind patterns, etc, but we can imagine an idealized situation in which this subdivision works.

 Okay, so how do we get the pmf?
 Take the interval in question (time interval, area of ground, or whatever) and divide it into n pieces.
-Each one of them will have an average of λ/n events.
-If we make n really big, so that $\lambda/n \ll 1$, the probability of getting one event in that little piece will be small, and the probability that two or more of them happen to occur in the same piece is even smaller, and we can ignore it to a good approximation.
+Each one of them will have an average of $\mu/n$ events.
+If we make n really big, so that $\mu/n \ll 1$ , the probability of getting one event in that little piece will be small, and the probability that two or more of them happen to occur in the same piece is even smaller, and we can ignore it to a good approximation.
 (We can always make the approximation better by making n bigger.)
 That means that the number of events in that little piece, call it Y, has a pmf of